 Lodging an application

-Applications for Approved Leave can be lodged online via studentConnect (select 'Discontinuation and Approved Leave' and follow the prompts).
-Applications can be submitted up until the Academic Withdrawal Date (the final date to withdraw from a unit without academic penalty) - for details see Important Dates.
+Applications for Approved Leave can be lodged online via studentConnect (select 'Discontinuation/Approved Leave' under COURSE DETAILS and follow the prompts).
+Applications can be submitted up until the Academic Withdrawal Date (the final date to withdraw from a unit without academic penalty) for the relevant semester - for details see Important Dates.

 Note: Whilst applications can be submitted up until the relevant Academic Withdrawal Date for the teaching period, applications which are made after the Census Date and approved, will result in the student remaining financially liable for any enrolled unit fees and the Student Services and Amenities Fees.
 In order to avoid any financial penalty, students should lodge an application for Approved Leave prior to the Census Date, where possible.